Python String

 print(str1[-1]) # Output: n (last character)

-• Slicing: Extract parts of a string using slicing.
+• Slicing: You can retrieve specific portions of a string using slicing syntax.

 str1 = "Hello, World"